 Freshman Felipe Fritz clinched the win for the Bulldogs in a three-set thriller at No. 5.

-Evan Austin enters his second season as the head coach of the Fresno State men's tennis team.
+Evan Austin enters his third season as the head coach of the Fresno State men's tennis team.
 He was hired on Aug.
 1, 2012 as the seventh head coach in Fresno State history.